trueos/sysadm-docs/client_handbook/sysadmclient.rst

   you will return the system to its previous state, before the update was applied.

-.. index:: updates, updates tab
+.. index:: update manager updates tab
 .. _Updates Tab:

 Updates Tab